-Now with Agent, instead of installing the SDK six times, you create just one Optimizely instance: an HTTP API that every service can access as needed.
+Now with using Optimizely Agent.
+Instead of installing the SDK six times, you create just one Optimizely instance.
+An HTTP API that every service can access as needed:

-If you want to deploy Optimizely Full Stack once, then roll out the single implementation across a large number of teams, we recommend using Optimizely Agent.
+If you want to deploy Optimizely Full Stack once, then roll out the single implementation across many teams, we recommend using Optimizely Agent.

 By standardizing your teams' access to the Optimizely service, you can better enforce processes and implement governance around feature management and experimentation as a practice.